-- 1. A prosecutor shall issue a relevant decree when exercising his/her discretionary powers to refuse to initiate a criminal prosecution.
-Before issuing an order refusing to initiate a criminal prosecution, the prosecutor shall be obliged to consult with the victim and prepare a report in accordance with Article $56(5^{1})$ of this Code, and if a decree is issued, shall forward a copy of that record to the victim within one week after the order has been issued. - 2.
-A victim may appeal a decree of a prosecutor refusing to initiate a criminal prosecution with a superior prosecutor only once.
+1. A prosecutor shall issue a relevant decree when exercising his/her discretionary powers to refuse to initiate a criminal prosecution.
+Before issuing an order refusing to initiate a criminal prosecution, the prosecutor shall be obliged to consult with the victim and prepare a report in accordance with Article $56(5^1)$ of this Code, and if a decree is issued, shall forward a copy of that record to the victim within one week after the order has been issued.

+2. A victim may appeal a decree of a prosecutor refusing to initiate a criminal prosecution with a superior prosecutor only once.
 The decision of a superior prosecutor shall be final and it may not be appealed, except when a particularly serious offence has been committed.
 In that case, if a superior prosecutor does not grant the appeal, the victim may appeal the decision of the prosecutor to a district (city) court, according to the place of investigation.
 The court shall deliver a ruling within 15 days, with or without an oral hearing.
-The decision of the court may not be appealed. - [2.
-A victim may appeal a decree of a prosecutor refusing to initiate a criminal prosecution with a superior prosecutor only once.
-The decision of a superior prosecutor shall be final and it may not be appealed, except when a particularly serious offence or an offence which, according to the law, is under the jurisdiction of the State Inspector's Office, has been committed.
-In that case, if a superior prosecutor does not grant the appeal, the victim may appeal the decision of the prosecutor to a district (city) court, according to the place of investigation.
-The court shall deliver a ruling within 15 days, with or without an oral hearing.
 The decision of the court may not be appealed.

-(Shall become effective from 1 January 2019)] - 3.
-If a superior prosecutor or a court has annulled a decree of a prosecutor refusing to initiate a criminal prosecution, and the period of limitation for prosecution has not expired, a criminal prosecution shall be initiated.
-In that case, the General Prosecutor of Georgia, or a person authorised by him/her, shall task another prosecutor with the duty to initiate a criminal prosecution and to carry out other prosecutorial activities. - 4.
-The victim shall be notified of the decisions referred to in this article.
+3. If a superior prosecutor or a court has annulled a decree of a prosecutor refusing to initiate a criminal prosecution, and the period of limitation for prosecution has not expired, a criminal prosecution shall be initiated.
+In that case, the Chief Prosecutor of Georgia, or a person authorised by him/her, shall task another prosecutor with the duty to initiate a criminal prosecution and to carry out other prosecutorial activities.

+4. The victim shall be notified of the decisions referred to in this article.

-Article 168 - Diversion
+Article 1681 - Diversion

-- 1. A prosecutor shall have the right not to initiate or he/she may terminate a criminal prosecution against a person (a subject of diversion) in the case of a less serious or serious offence, provided that person (subject of diversion) meets one or several of the following conditions: - a) transfer of illegally obtained property to the State, or reimbursement of the cost of that property; - b) transfer of an instrument of crime and/or an object removed from civil circulation to the State; - c) full or partial reimbursement of the damage caused as a result of his/her actions; - d) payment of a monetary sum in favour of the state budget in the amount of at least GEL 500; - e) performance of unpaid community service for a period of 40 to 400 hours; - f) in the case of domestic crime completion of compulsory training courses aimed at changing the violent attitude and behaviour. - 2.
-Diversion shall not apply to cases specified in Articles $143^1$ , $143^2$ , $143^3$ , $144_9$ , $144^1$ , $144^2$ $\cos 144^3$ of the Criminal Code of Georgia, and in the guidelines of the criminal policy. - 3.
-If a person (subject of diversion) does not fulfil the terms of diversion, the prosecutor may initiate or reopen the criminal prosecution.
+1. A prosecutor shall have the right not to initiate or he/she may terminate a criminal prosecution against a person (a subject of diversion) in the case of a less serious or serious offence, provided that person (subject of diversion) meets one or several of the following conditions:

+- a) transfer of illegally obtained property to the State, or reimbursement of the cost of that property; - b) transfer of an instrument of crime and/or an object removed from civil circulation to the State; - c) full or partial reimbursement of the damage caused as a result of his/her actions; - d) payment of a monetary sum in favour of the state budget in the amount of at least GEL 500; - e) performance of unpaid community service for a period of 40 to 400 hours;

+$f) \ in the case of domestic crime \ - \ compulsory \ training \ courses \ aimed \ at \ changing \ the \ violent \ attitude \ and \ behaviour.$

+2. Diversion shall not apply to cases specified in Articles 143^1 , 143^2 , 143^3 , 144{-0} , 144^1 , 144^2 ∞ 144^3 of the Criminal Code of Georgia, and in the guidelines of the criminal policy.

+3. If a person (subject of diversion) does not fulfil the terms of diversion, the prosecutor may initiate or reopen the criminal prosecution.

-Article 168 - Procedure for applying diversion
+Article 1682 - Procedure for applying diversion